Gymnott1/VibeEx-CLI/README.md

 - Inspired by the challenges developers face when working with AI coding assistants
 - Built with open-source tools and community support
+- Developed by Linus Wabwire alias gymnott and other open source community developers